BrunoDev2003/ChatHub-Frontend/README.md

 # Chathub - Chat Application

 ⭐️ If you liked this project, give me a follow and a star on Github!
+Link to use the app: https://chat-hub-frontend-hx78.vercel.app/login Scroll down to the end of this read.me for the login data!
 ## About

 Chathub is a robust chat application designed to improve team work of companies who have remote workers and